usnistgov/ThreeBodyTB.jl/README.md

 ## Easy Installation

-After installing Julia (see [here](https://julialang.org/downloads/)), start a REPL and install using the package manager:
+After installing julia (see [here](https://julialang.org/downloads/)), start a REPL and install using the package manager:

 ```
 using Pkg